julian-garcia/sonia-plumb/README.md

 Clone this repository and go to the source folder and add a link to the local wordpress theme.
 The link name should be called `dist-local`.
 `ln -s /<path-of-local-WP>/wp-content/themes/sonia-plumb dist-local`

 To serve the theme locally, switch to the correct node version with `nvm use`, install dependencies with `npm i` and run `npm start`.
-This will build assests and watch for changes.
+This will build assets and watch for changes.
 Any css/js/php changes will result copy templates to the dist folder and rebuild assets.

 To build the theme for production: `npm run build`.
 This builds assets, as above, and also packages the theme in to a zip file.